justanotherstarter/koa-hackathon-starter/README.md

 # koa-hackathon-starter

-Koa boilerplate app which uses mysql as it's database and Sequelize as an ORM.
+Koa boilerplate app which uses postgres as it's database and Sequelize as an ORM.

 ## Setup